albill/albill.github.com/_posts/2004-08-21-more-witch-lore-from-aradia.markdown

 ---
+author: admin
+date: '2004-08-21 21:35:56'
 layout: post
+slug: more-witch-lore-from-aradia
+status: publish
 title: More Witch-Lore from Aradia
-published: true
-meta: {}

-tags:
+wordpress_id: '210'
+categories:
 - Esoteric
-type: post
-status: publish
 ---
 Another piece from <strong>Aradia</strong> of the mythology of Diana...
 <h2>HOW DIANA MADE THE STARS AND THE RAIN</h2>